The #1 Misconception About Tinnitus

 Neurogenic inflammation in migraine is driven by a neuropeptide called calcitonin gene receptor protein (CGRP).
 Research on CGRP has revolutionized migraine treatment in the past decade.

 Most cells in the auditory system have CGRP receptors.
 When CGRP-mediated neurogenic inflammation occurs, it can directly affect the hearing organ and lead to tinnitus.
-This is the biochemical link between migraine and tinnitus
+This is the biochemical link between migraine and tinnitus.

 What triggers the migraine reaction?

+For people with loud tinnitus, there is a baseline excitation-inhibition imbalance in the brain.
 The migraine reaction occurs when specific triggers prompt the release of pro-inflammatory molecules (like CGRP).
 These molecules ignite a neurogenic inflammatory response, leading to alterations in sensory processing.
 This, in turn, results in outcomes like loud tinnitus or headaches.

 Here are some common triggers of the migraine reaction: